 Understand authorisation holds

 Once you place an order on Google Store, you might notice an unfamiliar charge on the payment method that you used to make the purchase.
-This is called an authorisation hold, and you should see it drop from your payment method in a short time.
+This is called an authorisation hold, and it should drop from your payment method in a short time.

 When you place an order, we contact the issuing bank to make sure that the payment method is valid.
 Your bank reserves the funds until the transaction processes or the authorisation expires, but this isn't an actual charge.